A Short History of Phoenix, Arizona

 Air Conditioning Unit on Home Built in the 1950s

-Older AC Unit on Phoenix Home
+Older AC Unit in Phoenix Home

 Post-World War II

 At the end of World War II, Phoenix’s population continued to grow.
-Many of the veterans at Phoenix military bases returned there with their families.
+Many of the veterans at Phoenix military bases returned with their families.
 They realized its potential and what a great place it was to be.

 Car Traffic in Phoenix Arizona